Sponsor A Resident

 Chester

 Chester was hatched in a kindergarten classroom.
 He is the poster chicken for how poorly that experiment can go.
 Often eggs are hatched within classrooms to teach children about life cycles, but there is nothing natural about hatching an egg in an incubator without their family around.
 On average, for every hen that hatches, a rooster hatches.
 Most towns and cities are not zoned for roosters, so thousands are abandoned each year.
-When Chester hatched in the classroom he could not stand on his own.
+When Chester hatched in the classroom, he could not stand on his own.
 A compassionate teacher brought him home and found him forever sanctuary at Mockingbird!
 Chester recovered with targeted nutrition and physical therapy, though he will always struggle with genetic conditions that cause his feet to require corrective surgeries.
-Chester is the most affectionate and loving roo as most are when treated with respect and love.
-He has many different vocalizations that mean different things (for example, altering perceived danger, finding a delicious snack, wanting pets and attention as well as crowing all hours of the day).
+Chester is the most affectionate and loving rooster, as most are when treated with love and respect.
+He has many different vocalizations that mean different things (alerting perceived danger, finding a delicious snack, wanting pets and attention, and crowing all hours of the day).
 He loves to go on adventures and turns into the cutest flat pancake when pet.
-He falls asleep in your arms and he’s just the best boy!
+He falls asleep in your arms, and he’s just the best boy!

 Aspen

-Aspen was surrendered by a local farm store at 3 day old.
+Aspen was surrendered by a local farm store at 3 days old.
 She had traveled across the country from a massive chick hatchery to be sold during their “chick days” event.
 Aspen was struggling with a very preventable and treatable condition which caused droppings to build up and block her vent, proving to be fatal if not corrected quickly.
-The farm store was expecting over one hundred new chicks to arrive in the mail the following morning and they did not have the resources to simply clean her up and treat her.
+The farm store was expecting over one hundred new chicks to arrive in the mail the following morning, and they did not have the resources to simply clean her up and treat her.
 They surrendered Aspen and another chick on the spot.
-This condition is called “pasty butt” and it’s caused by improper diet, lack of heat and hygiene.
-Aspen now lives happily with her rescued sister Samsonite and beloved rooster Miek.
+This condition is called “pasty butt,” and it’s caused by improper diet, lack of heat, and hygiene.

 Cayuga Drake Duck